Drovosek01/adobe-packager/README.md

 3. Clone the repository or download files via your browser (and of course unpack archive with files)

-4. make the `ccdl.command` file executable
+4. Make the `ccdl.command` file executable

    - to do this, go to the repository folder in the terminal and run this command `chmod +x ccdl.command`